collective/collective.recipe.template/README.txt

 ========

-* Starting with version 1.3, you can also specify a path to the output file and the path will be created, if it does not exist.
+* Starting with version 1.3, you can also specify a path to the output file and the path will be created if it does not exist.
 * Starting with version 1.5, you can use inline templates.
 * Starting with version 1.7, you can use `genshi text templates`_.
 * Starting with version 1.9, you can use a URL to specify template input.